Skip to content

 Behavior:

-• On update: overwrites existing.Spec with the provided spec.
-CronJob spec updates take effect on the next scheduled run.
+• Applies the desired CronJob via apply.EnsureObject (Server-Side Apply); a converged CronJob is not rewritten, and spec changes take effect on the next scheduled run.

 Package: policy